linkedin/opticss/packages/opticss/README.md

 // A new optimizer instance is required for every optimization. let opticss = new Optimizer(options, templateOptions);

-// Usually the css file(s) being optimized come from a previous build step.
+// Usually the CSS file(s) being optimized come from a previous build step.
-// So opticss supports input source maps to ensure that errors and debugging
+// So OptiCSS supports input source maps to ensure that errors and debugging
 // information is correctly reported. let cssFile = "build/assets/myapp.css";
 opticss.addSource({